soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-207.4.2 Enforcement of vacate order.* ::

 All orders issued pursuant to this section 28-207.4 shall be posted upon the premises and made available to the public.
-Immediately upon the posting of an order upon the premises, officers and employees of the police department, the department, and other authorized officers and employees of the city shall immediately act upon and enforce such order.
+Upon the posting of an order upon the premises, officers and employees of the police department, the department, and other authorized officers and employees of the city shall immediately act upon and enforce such order.
 The police department shall provide all reasonable assistance to the department and other authorized officers and employees necessary to carry out the provisions of this section 28-207.4.
-A copy of the vacate order shall be filed with the county clerk of the county in which the premises is located.
+A copy of the vacate order may be filed with the county clerk of the county in which the premises is located and shall be filed with the department and accessible to the public.
 Such filing shall be notice of the vacate order to any subsequent owner and such owner shall be subject to such order.